 Note: By default, Wowza Video uses TCP port 554 for RTSP streaming.
 If you don't use the default port, be sure to indicate that in the source URL.

-- Specify other video source settings, and make sure to select the same Aspect Ratio that you use in your encoder.
+- Specify other video source settings, and make sure to select the same Input Resolution that you use in your encoder.

 - Click Next, and complete the steps to finish creating the live stream.